url-kaist/Quatro/README.md

 ```

 ## Acknowledgment
-This work was supported by the Industry Core Technology Development Project, 20005062, Development of Artificial Intelligence Robot Autonomous Navigation Technology for Agile Movement in Crowded Space, funded by the Ministry of Trade, Industry & Energy (MOTIE, Republic of Korea) and by the research project “Development of A.I. based recognition, judgement and control solution for autonomous vehicle corresponding to atypical driving environment,” which is financed from the Ministry of Science and ICT (Republic of Korea) Contract No. 2019-0-00399.
+This work was supported by the Industry Core Technology Development Project, 20005062, Development of Artificial Intelligence Robot Autonomous Navigation Technology for Agile Movement in Crowded Space, funded by the Ministry of Trade, Industry & Energy (MOTIE, Republic of Korea) and by the research project “Development of A.I. based recognition, judgment and control solution for autonomous vehicle corresponding to atypical driving environment,” which is financed from the Ministry of Science and ICT (Republic of Korea) Contract No. 2019-0-00399.
 The student was supported by the BK21 FOUR from the Ministry of Education (Republic of Korea).

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.